Emotions were taut in postwar Germany.

-Before Betsie died, Corrie had said, “Concentration camps are now used to destroy people.
+Before Betsie died, Corrie had also said, “Prison camps are now used to destroy people.
 After the war there will be no use for them.
 We must ask God to give us one, and we will use it to build up lives.”
-The memory of her dead sister was kept alive through the visions and directions she had given to Corrie during their prison camp incarceration.
+The memory of her dead sister was kept alive through the visions and directions she had given to Corrie during their concentration camp incarceration.

 On the damp, broken piano, she played Bach as only a master could do.
 Corrie ached for this skilled pianist who said, “I had a beautiful home, but it is now destroyed.
 I had to flee from Dresden and couldn’t take a thing with me.”